artsandmetaphysics/goodlifeodyssey/poems/inferni-summarium.md

 Next, those who've pimped mistrust and schism bred are split and closed repeatedly.
 There lies
 Mohamed and a man holding his own head!

+An unavenged cousin's curses occupies our pair's descent into the final ditch, where plagued alchemists itch and smells paralyze,

+impersonators bite, and one who did switch real gold for dross bickers with a Greek liar.
+There Myrrah and Potiphar's wife do twitch.

+Nearing the ninth circle, where chains inter the giants, dumb Nimrod blasts his horn.
+Anteus trades fame for gentle transfer.

+In Caïna, killers of kin adorn the ice and brothers ram heads endlessly.
+Betrayers of party face Dante's scorn.

+Now Ugolino, stops gnawing Ruggieri to tell how his kids starved before his eyes.
+Betrayers of guests freeze with living bodies.

+Past Cassius, Brutus, Judas---who satisifies
+Satan's three mouths---trudge our pair through hell's core and up to see the stars and open skies.
 ~~~